 The most important thing you will require to do this is that you need complete administration access to the camera in question.
 It does not matter what type of access, whether you are sitting near the control panel for the surveillance system or using your wireless connection to operate the camera.
 Surveillance cameras have built-in defense mechanisms to prevent outside sources from freezing their footage.
 So, unless you have full administration access, you cannot hope to freeze a CCTV camera.

 You can make use of a manual or layout scheme in case there are multiple cameras in a building.
 The scheme can help you pinpoint which camera you will need to freeze.
 This can be helpful if you’re on the control panel and have to work with many surveillance cameras.
+Also, learning about resetting Hikvision IP Camera can also come in handy.

 How To Freeze A CCTV Camera | Effective Methods